 - Require alternative solutions for scalability

 One answer is through delegating governance, while aligning decision-makers through ownership, as is done in cooperative enterprises.
-Historically, the most successful of cooperative organizations have, over time, converged on modes of decision making featuring hierarchy similar to that of corporations: Stakeholders appoint a management team to make day-to-day decisions that represent their ownership interests.
+Historically, the most successful cooperative organizations have, over time, converged on modes of decision-making featuring a hierarchy similar to that of corporations: Stakeholders appoint a management team to make day-to-day decisions that represent their ownership interests.
 This scales much better than each member voting on every decision.
-Other community-enabled efforts like Wikipedia have also developed a structured governance model based on community reputation (although this was not present at the outset.)
+Other community-enabled efforts, like Wikipedia, have also developed a structured governance model based on community reputation (although this was not present at the outset).
 While hierarchical systems are anathema to the decentralization culture permeating crypto, they may be the most viable path for more complex, “incomplete” projects that are being built on top.